Ministry-of-Silly-Scripts/codewars-js-getMiddle/NOTES.md

 - it should return 'A' for input equal to 'A' ✅
 - it should return 'b' for input equal to 'AbA' ✅
 - it should return 't' for input equal to 'testing' ✅
+- it should return 'aa' for input equal to 'aa' ✅